hubbards/guessing-game-elm/README.md

 ## Instructions

-We will assume that this project exists locally and we are logged into a shell where the root of the project is the working directory.
+We will assume this project exists locally and we are logged into a shell where the root of the project is the working directory.

-We will also assume that [Elm][elm] version 0.19.1 is installed.
+We will also assume [Elm][elm] version 0.19.1 is installed.

-### Unit Test

-Assuming the [test runner][test] is installed, unit tests are run with the `elm-test` command.

 ### View Web App